ImATechnophile/cumulocity-parking-pi/README.md

 }

 ```
-* Each angular module will call an REST API at back.
+* Each angular module will call a REST API at back.
 * The above angular module is *not in the cumulocity documentation*.
 So make use of it.
 **You can refer all the available API's in our** [API DOCUMENTATION](http://resources.cumulocity.com/documentation/jssdk/latest/#/api)

 **parking-pi-branding :**
 * This plugin is used to change your app's look and feel.
 * This plugin fully consists of less files.You just go and make some changes in colors, logo.
-So that you can make your app looks different from other's.
+So that you can make your app looks different from others.

 **parking-pi-core :**
 * This plugin consists of all the important functionalities.